muquit/markdown-serve/docs/README.md

 # Building from source

-A Makefile is provided.
+A @MAKEFILE@ is provided.
 It reads the version from the `VERSION` file and stamps it into the binary at compile time via `-ldflags`.

 ```
 make          # build the binary